tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 ---

 The [Remark][] utility can be used to highlight issues with your [Markdown][] files and to automatically fix many of them.
-Figuring out how to configure [Remark][] to work well with [Vim][] and [ALE][] was a bit of a challenge, so I thought I would share my setup and some tips.
+Figuring out how to configure [Remark][] to work well with [Vim][] and [ALE][] was a bit of a challenge, so I thought I would share my setup plus some tips.

+## Linting vs Fixing

+Historically Markdown was based on common formatting conversions in email and usenet, and although formal specifications like [Commonmark][] have been developed, there are a still a range of valid flavours and styles.

+Ideally Markdown should:

+1. Make sense in its raw form
+2. Make the same sense when converted to HTML

+The first point calls out to consistency and using well established forms: warning when technically valid but inconsistent or unusual Markdown is used.
+The second point calls out to the observed behaviour of common Markdown
+compilers: warning when particular styles of Markdown will either be interpreted by differently by different compilers, or result in an unexpected conversion.

+We can try to address this by following a set of rules like the [Markdown Style Guide][].
+Moreover, automated "linting" facilities like [Remark][] can warn us when we stray from these rules, and integrations like [ALE][] can do this asynchronously as we write in [Vim][].

+There is nothing particularly controversial here.

+Now some warnings indicate ambiguity and require us to make some decision to clarify out intent.
+Other warnings typically identify inconsistency and can only be resolved in one way, for example, inconsistent spacing or bullet markers.
+The latter warnings lend themselves to automated "fixing", a process supported by [Remark][] and [ALE][] via the `ALEFix` command.

+Unlike "linting", "fixing" is a necessarily strict process.
+We can choose to ignore a "linting" warning, but our "fixing" routine is going to fix everything that it is set up to fix.

+If we are going to be linting and fixing in tandem, we want to ensure that:

+1. Our "fixing" routine only fixes the problems that we want it to fix.
+We don't want this routine to backslash all the square brackets in our carefully laid out checkboxes.

+2. Our "linting" routine highlights most, if not all, of the issues that are fixed by the "fixing" routine.
+We want this routine to highlight lines with checkboxes if they are are going to be "backslashed" by the "fixing routine.

+3. Our "fixing" routine does not (re)introduce Markdown that is going to be highlighted by the "linting" routine.
+We don't want to convert all our unordered lists to use `-` characters for bullets when out linting routine wants to use `*` characters.

+In short, we will need to find complimentary setups for our "linting" and "fixing" routines.

-## Frameworks
+## Where to start?

-First up, [Remark][] is a general framework for processing Markdown and not just for converting it to HTML.
+[Remark][] is a general framework for processing Markdown and not just for converting it to HTML.
 It is built out of layered components so that different parts can be used in different contexts.
 Some relevant ones include:

-* [`micromark`][micromark]: the smallest commonmark-compliant markdown parser that exists.

 * [`mdast`][mdast]: a specification for representing a various Markdown flavours in an Abstract Syntax Tree.